 Funding Competitions and Deadlines

-Applicants to our PhD programmes may be eligible for our competitive funding awards.
-If you wish to be considered for a funded studentship, you must apply before January 31st for admission the following September.
-For Sep 2018 entry, the application deadline is 31 January 2018.
-(See also the School's Funding page).
+Applicants to our PhD programmes may be eligible for competitive funding awards managed by the university.
+If you wish to be considered for one of our funded studentships, you must apply before the end of January for admission the following September.
+For Sep 2019 entry, the application deadline for most awards is 31 January 2019.
 Students hoping to be competitive for funding awards should allow time to substantially revise their initial proposals following feedback from their potential supervisor(s).
 This means initial contact should be made before December of the year preceding the intended start date.

-For 2018 entry, applicants are eligible to compete for the following awards:
+For 2019 entry, applicants are eligible to compete for the following QMUL-managed awards:

-- QMUL Principal's Postgraduate Research Studentships: 3 years full fees + living stipend, open to nationals of all countries
+- QMUL Principal's Postgraduate Research Studentships: 3 years full fees + living stipend, open to residents/nationals of all countries.

 Minimum entry requirements for our PhD programmes are: